 - Never procrastinate.
 Address the issue when it arises, or employees will question whether you are serious about rectifying the problem. - When talking to an employee about their poor performance, indicate why it is a problem, and then quickly move on to prevent it from recurring.
 This moves the focus from blame to improvement. - Whenever possible, elicit the employee's suggestions about how to prevent a recurrence.
 Encourage the person to take responsibility and offer support to implement a solution. - Focus comments on performance, not personality.
-Restrict comments to instances of inappropriate performance and avoid implying that the person is lazy, uncaring or incompetent. - Remember that to improve performance it is often necessary to eliminate fear.
-Inducing fear is more likely to reduce performance, loyalty and effort.

-• If you never recognize effective performance and do not praise those who perform well, you will not be effective in dealing with problem performance!
+Restrict comments to instances of inappropriate performance and avoid implying that the person is lazy, uncaring, or incompetent. - Remember that to improve performance it is often necessary to eliminate fear.
+Inducing fear is more likely to reduce performance, loyalty, and effort. - If you never recognize effective performance and do not praise those who perform well, you will not be effective in dealing with problem performance!

 Remember that even the best employees will find a discussion about inappropriate performance unpleasant.
 Some will take it personally, so be prepared for some defensiveness.
-Do not rise to the bait.
+Proceed slowly.
+Allow them the chance to process internally and respond.
 Stay in control of yourself and the situation.
+Seek agreement on the outcomes.

-4.6.7c Performance appraisal
+4.6.7c Performance Appraisal